Associate of Arts in Nursing Program

 The Associate of Art in Nursing Program provides students with the opportunity to develop the knowledge and skills necessary to function as a Registered Nurse in a variety of settings.
 The student will receive classroom, laboratory, and clinical instruction in nursing areas of fundamentals, anatomy and physiology, pharmacology, medical/surgical nursing, mental health, obstetrics, and pediatric nursing.
 After successful completion of the program, the student is required to take the NCLEX-RN examination for licensure as a Registered Nurse.
 Graduates of the Associate of Art in Nursing Program may be employed as a Registered Nurse upon application to the State Board of Nursing and successfully passing the NCLEX-RN examination.
 This person may serve patients and clients in many settings including hospitals, clinics, doctor’s offices, extended-care facilities, and other medical facilities.

-A study of the microscopic and macroscopic structures of the human body.
-Emphasis on cell structures, integumentary, skeletal, muscular, respiratory, cardiovascular, nervous, digestive, urinary, endocrine, and reproductive systems of the body including disorders of these structures and respective pathologies.
-Laboratory activities as related to body systems/parts.
+This course focuses on microscopic and macroscopic structures of the human body.
+Utilizing a system-based approach, the course explores essential concepts of normal human anatomy establishing a strong foundation for future healthcare professionals.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

-A laboratory investigation of both the microscopic and macroscopic structures of the human body.
-Emphasis on cell structures, integumentary, skeletal, muscular, respiratory, cardiovascular, nervous, digestive, urinary, endocrine, and reproductive systems of the body including disorders of these structures and respective pathologies.
-Laboratory activities will also incorporate dissection studies of the fetal pig related to analogous body systems/parts.
+A laboratory investigation of human anatomy using a system-based approach to examine microscopic and macroscopic structures within the body.
+Laboratory activities utilize physical and multimedia resources to promote student understanding of anatomical structures, terminology, and functions of select body tissues, organs, and systems.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

 Human Physiology

-The study of the dynamic nature of life processes in the human body including cell physiology and functions and inter-relations of the organ systems.
-Laboratory experience utilizing experimentation and scientific reasoning is an integral part of the course.
+This course focuses on the dynamic nature of life processes in the human body.
+Utilizing a system-based approach, the course explores cellular physiology, functions, and inter-relations of human organ systems.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

 Human Physiology Laboratory

-The study of the dynamic nature of life processes in the human body including cell physiology and functions and inter-relations of the organ systems.
-Laboratory experience in utilizing experimentation and scientific reasoning is an integral part of the course.
-This is the lab complement to the Human Physiology lecture course.
+A laboratory investigation of the dynamic nature of life processes in the human body.
+Laboratory activities utilize physical and multimedia resources to promote student understanding of cellular physiology, functions, and inter-relations of human organ systems.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

 Microbiology

-This course is designed as an introduction to microbiology, genetics, taxonomy, metabolism, controlling microbes, and immunology.
-Laboratory experience in order: staining, culturing, analysis and classification of microorganisms.
+This course introduces the student to concepts of microbiology including pathogenicity, microbial morphology, genetics, taxonomy, metabolism, controlling microbes, and immunology.
+Integrating principles of biology and chemistry, the student will examine interactions of microbes with each other, hosts, and the environment.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

 Microbiology Laboratory

-This course is designed as an introduction to Microbiology, pathogenicity, microbial morphology, genetics, taxonomy, metabolism, controlling microbes and immunology.
-Laboratory experience in order: staining, culturing, analysis and classification of microorganisms.
+A laboratory investigation of microbiology concepts utilizing physical and multimedia resources to promote student understanding of pathogenicity, microbial morphology, genetics, taxonomy, metabolism, controlling microbes, and immunology.
+The course emphasizes applied microbiology focusing on interactions of microbes with each other, hosts, and the environment.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

-The main purpose of English 101 is to introduce the college student to the conventions of academic writing and critical thinking.
-In this course you will analyze and write about selected readings assigned to you.
-It is an objective of this course that you learn to compose an effective essay.
-Upon completion of this course you will have gained the skills necessary to express your ideas in written form in a clear, concise, articulate, and grammatically correct manner.
+This course introduces the student to the conventions of academic writing.
+The student will enhance writing, reading, and thinking skills through the creation and rhetorical study of personal and scholarly texts.
+The course emphasizes principles and techniques for the student to express ideas in written form in a clear, concise, articulate, and grammatically correct manner.
 Outside preparation and study time, in addition to regular classroom activities, is required to complete the class assignments.
 The type of outside preparation may take the form of homework assignments, projects, reading, and required studying.

 General Psychology